humburg/blog-slides/_posts/0000-01-01-blog-slides.md

 ---
-title: Create blog posts and slides from the same Markdown file
+title: Integrate blog posts and slides
 sidebar:
   nav: modules
 aside:
   toc: true
-slides: default
+slides: black
 ---

 If you often write blog posts on topics that you also give presentations on,